Skip to Main Content

 2. Open a document and share it on a big screen so everyone can wordsmith together.

 3. Put the answers right into Ninety’s Vision tool.
-This is super efficient, and you’ll be able to share access to your final answers with everyone in the company when you're ready to roll out your Vision.
+This is super efficient, and you’ll be able to share access to your final answers with everyone in the company when you're ready to roll out your vision.

-• What is your Purpose, Passion, and/or Just Cause?
+• What is your Compelling Why?

 • What is (are) your Compelling and Audacious Goal(s)?